Autódromo Internacional de Brasília

-Autódromo Brasília BRB is a 5.384 km racing circuit in Brasília, the capital of Brazil.
+Autódromo Internacional de Brasília is a 5.384 km racing circuit in Brasília, the capital of Brazil.
 It is 5.476 km in length that hosted a variety of national-level series including Stock Car Brasil, Formula Truck and Formula 3 Brasil.
 The track was initially opened in 1974, and hosted non-championship rounds for both Formula One and the BPR Global GT Series, and in recent years was scheduled to host both MotoGP and IndyCar, but due to costs and construction delays, neither event went ahead.
 Previously named Autódromo Emilio Medici and Autódromo de Brasília, the circuit's name was later changed to honor Formula 1 World Champion Nelson Piquet.
 Following the transfer of ownership from Terracap to Banco de Brasília (BRB), the track is currently named Autódromo Brasília BRB.
 The track, which has been closed since 2014, is undergoing renovations that started in 2022 and were set to be completed at the end of 2023.
-After delays, the circuit is set to open at the end of 2025.
+After delays, the circuit was opened at the end of 2025, hosting the penultimate round of the 2025 Stock Car Pro Series.

 Location

 The circuit is located in Brasília, which is located in the Federal District, in Brazil.
-It is located across the road from Brasília's Estádio Nacional, which was a venue of the 2014 FIFA World Cup.
+It is located across the road from Brasília's Estádio Nacional, which was a venue of the 2014 FIFA World Cup, and the Nilson Nelson Gymnasium.
 Both venues are part of the Ayrton Senna Sports Complex.